 Welcome!

-I know that life as a school leader can feel overwhelming, with constant pressures and competing priorities.
+Life as a school leader can feel overwhelming, with constant pressures and competing priorities.

 How group coaching was used to increase leadership capacity across a large group of international and private schools in China.